alisaifee/coredis/docs/source/compatibility.rst

 XADD
 ****

-Appends a new entry to a stream
+Appends a new message to a stream.
+Creates the key if it doesn't exist.

 - Documentation: `XADD <https://redis.io/commands/xadd>`_
 - Implementation: :meth:`~coredis.Redis.xadd`